UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

     python bardPivotCalibration.py -i pointer_positions/bard_pointer_matrices/ -c your_config.json

-What happens.
+What happens?
 It is likely you'll need to change in the initial parameters for sphere fitting.
-The first thee parameters are the estimate pivot location, and the last is the sphere radius.
+The first three parameters are the estimated pivot location, and the last is the sphere radius.
 You could use the output from the algebraic one step method for this.

 If time permits repeat this process (acquisition and calibration) several times and save your results in separate directories.
-How much to the results vary?
+How much do the results vary?
 What happens to the residual errors?

 Part 4 Estimating Calibration Error
 -----------------------------------

-Knowing how accurately you're pointer can locate things if very important for image guided surgery.
+Knowing how accurately your pointer can locate things if very important for image guided surgery.
 This localisation accuracy forms the main part of Fiducial Localisation Error which will be covered in greater detail in the `registration tutorial`_.

 Start by picking one of your registrations and copying the pointer tip position into a pointer_tip.txt file like: